-Goldman Sachs Group Inc. (GS)’s document submitted for this year’s Federal Reserve stress test contained an error that the firm corrected in the final version.
+Goldman Sachs Group Inc. (GS:US)’s document submitted for this year’s Federal Reserve stress test contained an error that the firm corrected in the final version.

 The mistake related to when some of the capital instruments would mature and affected some capital ratio estimates, although not the ratio of Tier 1 common equity to risk-weighted assets, a senior Fed official said.
 The New York-based firm detected the error and reported it to the Fed, according to a person familiar with the matter who requested anonymity because he wasn’t authorized to comment publicly on the issue.